NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 ellipsoid: Ellipsoid
 ```

 The ellipsoid model used for surface interaction and up-direction calculation.
-Defaults to WGS84.

 ### .ellipsoidGroup